 If you read my post “10 Things I’ve Learned About Being a Mum” then you already know that nothing ever goes according to plan.
 No matter how hard you try.
-Just when I thought I was getting into the swing of motherhood I was hit with not one but three bombshells.
+Just when I thought I was getting into the swing of motherhood, life threw me a bunch of lemons!
+I was hit with not one but three bombshells.
 First, I finished maternity leave to find out that I didn’t have a job to go back to.
 Second, our landlords sold the townhouse that we have been living in for nearly 4 years and we have been forced to move.
 And third, I didn’t get accepted to the program I applied for at school, I got waitlisted!

 Don’t get me wrong, I love being a stay-at-home Mum with Kendrick.
 I get to spend every day with my main man!
 Financially, it hit us hard, but it was especially difficult for me, emotionally.
 I had been working since I was 15 years old, I moved out of my parents’ house when I was 17, and I have been making my own money and paying my own way through life ever since.
 Not being able to contribute to our family financially is something that I still struggle with.
 However, I am so lucky to have a husband who works hard enough so that I can stay home with our son.